CenturyLink internet packages

 Data effective as of publish date.
 Pricing and speeds are subject to change.
 Not all offers available in all areas.

 Unfortunately, area availability limits the CenturyLink plans you can purchase.
-If you can’t get CenturyLink Fiber Internet at your address, your only other CenturyLink internet option will be the ISP’s Simply Unlimited Internet DSL plan.
+If you can’t get CenturyLink Fiber Internet at your address, CenturyLink offers the Simply Unlimited Internet DSL plan.
+DSL plans have wildly variable speeds between areas—from 1.5 Mbps to 100 Mbps.

 Check out our full CenturyLink internet review to learn more about the ISP’s internet plans.